 Real South Carolina Wedding: Mary Frances + Andy

 You know you’re looking at a good old fashioned Southern wedding when a.) the groom is decked out in a pastel patterned bow tie – from Southern Proper, natch – and b.) the ring bearer may be the cutest gentleman in attendance.
 (No, really, check out the little blond cutie-pie!)
 Leigh Webber was on-hand to document Mary Frances + Andy’s celebration at the historic Magnolia Plantation.
 The uber-pretty bride stunned in Anne Barge that complemented her groom’s ivory dinner jacket, while her bridesmaids wore sapphire blue Jenny Yoo frocks.
-Duvall Catering and Event Design handled both the understated florals + traditional Southern spread, and Cupcake provided the sweets.
+Duvall Catering and Event Design handled both the understated florals + traditional Southern spread, and Cupcake provided the wedding cake and sweets.
 For more shots from this South Carolina wedding, take a peek at Leigh Webber’s own blog post here!

 How did the two of you meet?
 Tell us your story.
 We met at a mutual friend’s wedding.
 Andy struck up a conversation with a witty one-liner and had me laughing from the start.
 I thought we really hit it off, but he didn’t ask for my phone number!
 Little did I know, he planned on getting it from another mutual friend.
 He called the following day and asked to take me to dinner.
 We were living about an hour-and-a-half apart, but being a true Southern gentleman, he insisted on picking me up and driving me to the restaurant, which was about 45 minutes away.
 It really made an impression, and it was at this restaurant that he proposed almost two years later.